Ronald Talley: Arizona Cardinals

 On November 9, 2010, the Arizona Cardinals signed Talley to their practice squad and later re-signed him to reserve/future contract on January 6, 2011.
 After battling with Kenny Iwebema during training camp for a spot on the Cardinals' 53-man roster, Talley made the team.
 However, he was waived on September 5, to make room for the recently signed Chester Taylor.
 However, after clearing waivers, he was signed to their practice squad, only to be promoted to the active roster on September 20.
 Following the 2011 season, he became an exclusive-rights free agent, but was re-signed on April 16, 2012.

 Tampa Bay Buccaneers

 On June 13, 2014, he signed a contract with the Tampa Bay Buccaneers.

 New York Jets

 Talley was signed by the New York Jets on March 4, 2015.
 He was released on September 5, 2015.

+Coaching career

+From 2022 to 2023, Talley was the defensive line coach for Brother Rice High School in Bloomfield Township, Michigan.
+In 2024, he was hired in the same position by Lawrence Tech under first-year head coach Scott Merchant.